California Consumer Privacy Act of 2018 (“CCPA”) Notice

 We may also use your information as part of our evaluation regarding our business operations, including the evaluation or conducting of any merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of our assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding, in which personal information held by us is among the assets transferred.

 As a result of the COVID-19 pandemic, we have instituted specific policies and protocols as prophylactic measures designed to provide a safe and healthy work environment.
-These include, but are not limited to, the collection of personal information in the form of a “Return to Work” Questionnaire that includes an emailed self-certification of certain personal facts, which may include body temperature, whether you are experiencing any of the identified symptoms of COVID-19, your travel information, and your exposure to an infected person.
+These include, but are not limited to, the collection of personal information which may include your COVID-19 vaccination status, your body temperature, whether you are experiencing any of the identified symptoms of COVID-19, your travel information, and your exposure to an infected person.

-As a result of the pandemic, we have also developed an onsite COVID-19 saliva-based testing program conducted by a third party vendor, DxTerity.
+As a result of the pandemic, we have also developed an at home and onsite COVID-19 testing program conducted by a third party vendor (the “Testing Vendor”).
 Participation in this testing program may be required for site visitors, including employees, temporary employees and contractors, and may be made available on a voluntary basis to others, such as their respective household family members.
 Personal information is provided to RevMed by you in the testing program consent form.
-Personal information required by DxTerity is provided to RevMed by you in the testing program consent form, and this information is transmitted by RevMed to DxTerity along with your sample.
-Personal information required by DxTerity may include, for example, your name, demographic information, medical information and an ID number.
-DxTerity maintains separate privacy policies and any required notices/disclosures separate and apart from RevMed, and any information collected by DxTerity, as well as the test results that DxTerity collects, are subject to their policies.
+Personal information required by the Testing Vendor is provided by you to the Testing Vendor in the testing program consent form, and this information is transmitted by the Testing Vendor to RevMed.
+Personal information required by the Testing Vendor may include, for example, your name, demographic information, medical information and an ID number.
+The Testing Vendor maintains separate privacy policies and any required notices/disclosures separate and apart from RevMed, and any information collected by the Testing Vendor, as well as the test results that the Testing Vendor collects, are subject to their policies.

 The COVID-19-related information collected by RevMed is maintained confidentially and separately from other personal information that we collect in a separate electronic file having limited accessibility.
-The COVID-19-related information collected by DxTerity is maintained in accordance with DxTerity’s privacy and other policies.
+The COVID-19-related information collected by the Testing Vendor is maintained in accordance with the Testing Vendor’s privacy and other policies.

 We will not collect additional categories of personal information or use the personal information we have collected for materially different, unrelated, or incompatible purposes without providing you notice.